Sun, 18 May 2008

 Direct download: 31_Aliens_You_Will_Meet-The_Docalleral.mp3

-Category:podcasts -- posted at: 8:38pm EST
+Category:podcasts -- posted at: 8:38pm EDT

 Comments[3]

-"I'm only human, after all," Leroy said.
-That got a chuckle out of Cogs.
 "The Marionette" was performed by the Two Star Symphony and was made available courtesy of the of the Podsafe Music Network.
 You can find out more about them at www.twostarsymphony.org.
-The Voice of Free Planet X theme was written and performed by Russell Collins of www.clockworkaudio.net

 Comments[6]

 Jared Axelrod is all things to all people, and he does a daily podcast.
 He makes things with his own hands, creates fiction, defends honor ANNNNNNDDDDD justice.
 He never gets mad nor will he ever start a fight.
 You should listen to his daily podcast, The Voice of Free Planet X and his weekly podcast, Aliens You WIll Meet.
-He will be attending Balticon to do a live Aliens You Will Meet and will author the third installment of Lancelot Biggs: Spaceman.
-Jared is interviewed by our very own Martha Holloway.
-PROMO: Aliens You Will Meet PROMO: The Voice of Free Planet X MUSIC: Beautiful by Sons of William courtesy of Sons of William when we saw them at Jammin Java Theme Music: Space Monkey by Jim Hodgson

 Comments[4]

-"This is a frightfully good letter of recommendation," Sir Edward said.
-"Frightfully good.
-Lord Smitters speaks very highly of you.
-Almost higher than he spoke of Cogs.
-Cogs, you know Mr. Leroy here, back when you were with Smitters?"
 Cogs, Sir Edward's butler, knew that Lord Smitters has been deceased for quite some time.
 He also knew that there was a man now living in Lord Smitters house, who looked like Lord Smitters, sounded like Lord Smitters and, most importantly, signed references with a signature indistinguishable from the one used by Lord Smitters....
-"The Marionette" was performed by the Two Star Symphony and was made available courtesy of the of the Podsafe Music Network.
-You can find out more about them at www.twostarsymphony.org.
-The Voice of Free Planet X theme was written and performed by Russell Collins of www.clockworkaudio.net

 Comments[1]